UDOOboard/Vision-Docs/docs/04_Basic_Setup/01_Find_IP_Address.md

 ## Second method: use the Fing - Network Tools Mobile App

 Fing is a network scanner app, which will help you to discover every device connected into your network.
 Simply go to the Android or Ios market, download and launch it.
-If UDOO Vision is properly connected to the same network your phone is (whether via Wi-Fi or ethernet), you should see it and discover its IP address.
+If UDOO VISION is properly connected to the same network your phone is (whether via Wi-Fi or ethernet), you should see it and discover its IP address.

 Link to the stores: [Android Google Play](https://play.google.com/store/apps/details?id=com.overlook.android.fing) and [IOS App Store](https://itunes.apple.com/us/app/fing-network-scanner/id430921107?mt=8)

-You'll find UDOO Vision connected through the GB Ethernet identified as `Seco`.
+You'll find UDOO VISION connected through the GB Ethernet identified as `Seco`.
 If the board is connected to the Network through Intel Wi-Fi/BT module you'll find it identified as `Intel`